-For each topic covered in class, 4 readings will be provided on CANVAS.
-You will be expected to read the 2 required readings for each topic, and be prepared to discuss them in class.
-The additional readings will be summarized and presented in class by your classmates.
+For each topic covered in class, 3 to 4 readings will be provided on CANVAS.
+You will be expected to read these required readings each week, and be prepared to discuss them in class.
+Optional supplemental readings will be provided on some topics.